StinaAxelsson/contactbook-project3/README.md

   * If the user wants to delete it, they have to validate it with Yes or No and then the row with that contacts information will be deleted from the worksheet.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/delete2.png)
 * Search contact
-  * This feature is similar to the previous delete-feature, because it pass the user to the same function(search).
+  * This feature is the same as the previous delete-feature, because it pass the user to the same function(search).
 Then the user have to search for the contact by first name, last name, phone number or email address.
 And gives the user the same choise to delete it or not.
   * Gives a error message if no contact could be find.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/search.png)
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/searchnofound.png)
 * Reset the contactbook
-  * This feature will reset the worksheet and all the information that was stored deletes.
+  * This feature will reset the worksheet and all the information that was stored will be deleted.
 Only the headers-row in the worksheet will remain for store new contacts.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/reset.png)
-* Exit programme
+* Exit program
   * This feature exit the programme and can be reach from some of the other features also.
   * Provide a message with a goodbye.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/exit.png)

 ## Features Left to Implement
-This is what I want to impement in future on this programme to make it more complete.
+This is what I want to impement in future on this program to make it more complete.
 But that I did not prioritate right now for the short of time.
 * Edit contact
-  * This features is something I want to implement, and it is a feature that is missing in this programme.
+  * This features is something I want to implement.
 So the user easy can change some details about a contact instead of delete it and start over.
 * Categorys
   * So the user can have som structure of the contacts.
 Like "Family", "Co-Workers", "Friends" etc. It is a nice detail for the user experience.